himanshujoshitech/Netflix_SQL_Project/README.md

   AND release_year >= EXTRACT(YEAR FROM CURRENT_DATE) - 10;
 ```

-✅ Insight: Count/list movies that include Salman Khan released in the last 10 years (inclusive).
+✅ **Insight**: Count/list movies that include Salman Khan released in the last 10 years (inclusive).

 ### 1️⃣4️⃣ Top 10 Actors in Indian Movies
 ```sql